nuvibit/semper-policy-repo-sample/README.md

 ```

 # SEMPER Policy-Elements <a id="policy_elements"></a> [🔝](#top)
-The SEMPER Policies always have the following sections
+The SEMPER Policies always have the following sections and syntax:
 ```json {linenos=table,hl_lines=[],linenostart=50}
 {
   "metaData": {...},